‘Outlander’ Star Sam Heughan And Mackenzie Mauzy Real Love Or Publicity Stunt?

 After all, the two actors share great chemistry on the show and have participated in some pretty steamy scenes together.
 For many fans, Heughan and Balfe were the perfect couple, both on and off the screen.
 Unfortunately, Heughan’s appearance with Mauzy is a clear indication that he’s serious about the relationship.

 That being said, Balfe and Heughan have told viewers in the past that they are nothing more than friends.
-In fact, they are constantly hounded with romance questions every season, and Heughan addressed the rumors as recently as 2016.
+In fact, they are constantly hounded with romance questions every season and Heughan addressed the rumors as recently as 2016.

 Sneak peek at Outlander Season 3 in SA from one of the crew!
 Excited to get these tidbits during #droughtlander https://t.co/sc3DrYSg7r pic.twitter.com/dMWzzsLVNI